gsoft-inc/wl-squide/docs/guides/add-authentication.md

 ## Try it :rocket:

 Start the application and attempt navigating to the root page (`/`).
 You will be redirected to the `/login` page.
 Login with `"temp"` / `"temp"`, you will be redirected to the root page.

+!!!info
+If you are having issues with this guide, have a look at a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/sample/shell).
+!!!